 Q. How do you feel now that you've been selected for the Olympic team?

-- I made a lot of mistakes early on this season and wasn't able to skate as well as I wanted, but since the start of the new year my performance has improved and I've been making fewer mistakes, so I'm a little relieved that I was selected for the team, even though it was a close call.
+— This season, I made a lot of mistakes at the beginning and wasn't able to skate as well as I wanted, but since the new year my performance has improved a bit and I've made fewer mistakes, so I'm a little relieved that I was able to secure a spot on the team, even though it was just barely.

 Q. What kind of performance do you want to show at the Olympics?

-- Personally, I want to skate with all my might so that I have no regrets, so I would be happy if I could show people skating energetically.
+— Personally, I want to skate with all my might so that I have no regrets, so I would be happy if I could show everyone a lively performance.

-Q. What are your goals for this Olympics
+Q. What are your goals for these Olympics?

-?
-I'm aiming for the podium, but I feel like if I focus too much on numbers, I end up becoming too stiff and not being able to do what I want to do, so first of all I want to skate well and give 120% of the practice I've done.
+— My goal is to reach the podium, but I feel that if I focus too much on the numbers, I tend to get tense and won't be able to do what I want to do.
+So, first and foremost, I want to be able to give 120% of what I've practiced and have a really good performance.

-Q. In the competitions since the start of the year, you were competing quite closely, finishing in 4th or 5th place, but what were your thoughts as you skated towards the Olympics at that time?
+Q. In the competitions since the beginning of the year, you were in fourth or fifth place, so you were competing very close to the Olympics.
+What were your thoughts as you skated at that time?

-Q. Has that change in mindset been a big factor in your improvement since the start of the new year?
+Q. Did that change in mindset play a big role in your improved performance since the start of the year?

-- Yes, and I don't mean to be evil, but I think I was able to focus on what I needed to do without thinking about pointless things.
+— Yes, I think it was because I was able to focus on what I needed to do without thinking about unnecessary things, not just distracting thoughts.

-Q. What are the strengths of your skating
+Q. What are the strengths of your skiing style

-?
-This year I've been working especially on my turns, so I'd like to be able to improve my stability in those turns and my ability to drop vertically.
+? — This year I've been especially working on improving my turns, so I hope to be able to ski with good stability and a strong vertical descent.

-Q. You are the oldest on the women's mogul team.
-Is there anything you think about that
+Q. You are the oldest member of the women's moguls team.
+Do you have any particular thoughts about that?

-?
-I don't think anything in particular about being the oldest, but I think this will be my last chance, so I hope to perform well and be able to skate without any regrets.
+— I don't particularly think about being the oldest member, but I think this will be my last chance, so I hope to be able to ski in a way that I won't regret.

-Q. You missed the last PyeongChang Olympics and you were also injured, so what was the past eight years like for
+Q. You missed the last Pyeongchang Olympics, and I imagine you also had injuries.
+What was the past eight years like?

-Yes, there were many regrets and hardships, but I think I was able to continue this far because I loved moguls.
+— Yes, there were many frustrating and painful times, but I think I was able to continue this far because I really loved moguls.